huang195/iter8/mkdocs/docs/tutorials/gitops/argocd.md

     Iter8 can be used in the context of GitOps so that new versions of an application can be first thoroughly tested before rolling them out to various environments.
 In this tutorial, we will use Argo CD as the CD pipeline tool and Istio as the underlying service mesh, and we will cover the following topics:

-    1. Show an example Env repo setup for GitOps+Iter8
+    1. Show an example of Env repo setup for GitOps+Iter8
     2. Show how a CI pipeline updates the Env repo to start an Iter8 experiment
     3. Show how Iter8 updates Env repo after an experiment is finished to uphold GitOps guarantees